-6.3.1.
-Control of Infinite Symbolic Transitions Systems under Partial Observation
+6.3.2.
+Control of Infinite Symbolic Transitions Systems under Partial Observation Participant: Hervé Marchand.

-Participants: Tristan Le Gall, Hervé Marchand.

-Following our preliminary result [36], we have proposed algorithms for the synthesis of memoryless controllers through partial observation of infinite state systems modelled by STS.
 We provide models of safe controllers both for potentially blocking and non blocking controlled systems.
-To obtain algorithms for this problems, we use abstract interpretation techniques which provide overapproximations of the transitions set to disable.
+To obtain algorithms for these problems, we make the use of abstract interpretation techniques which provide over-approximations of the transitions set to be disabled.
 To our knowledge, with the hypotheses taken, the improved version of our algorithm provides a better solution than what was previously proposed in the literature.
-Our tool SMACS allowed us to make an empirical validation of our methods to show their feasibility and usability [24].
-This work has been done in cooperation with T. Massart and G. Kalyon (Université libre de Bruxelles, Belgium).
+Our tool SMACS allowed us to make an empirical validation of our methods to show their feasibility and usability [22].
+This work has been extended to the case of decentralized control in [27].
+Finally, on the same model, but assuming that the system is finite, we have studied the computational complexity of several decision and optimization control problems arising in partially observed discrete event systems [21].
+This work has been done in cooperation with T. Massart, G. Kalyon and T. Le Gall (Université libre de Bruxelles).

-6.3.2.
+6.3.3.
 Discrete controller synthesis for modular reactive systems

-Participants: Gwenaël Delaval, Hervé Marchand.
+Participant: Hervé Marchand.